Ferns404/Ferns404/README.md

 <h3 align="center">Cybersecurity & Web Development Enthusiast</h3>

 <p align="left">
-As a Computer Engineering student at the University of Mumbai, I'm passionate about building secure and scalable digital solutions.
-My interests span full-stack web development and cybersecurity — from crafting responsive user interfaces to exploring penetration testing tools.
-I enjoy contributing to open-source projects and sharing my learning journey through hands-on projects hosted on GitHub.
+I'm a Computer Engineering student at the University of Mumbai with a strong focus on cybersecurity and web development.
+I’m deeply interested in ethical hacking, penetration testing, and building secure digital environments, while also enjoying the process of developing responsive and efficient web applications.
+My goal is to pursue a career where I can combine technical skills with problem-solving to create impactful and secure technology solutions.
+I am constantly learning, experimenting with tools and frameworks, and striving to stay updated with evolving industry standards.
 </p>

 ---